Fitbod Pricing 2026: Monthly Cost, Free Trial, and Cheaper Alternative

-Updated Apr 24, 2026: this comparison uses Fitbod’s official membership page, subscription help articles, Apple Watch help article, and current U.S. App Store listing.
+Updated June 3, 2026: this comparison uses Fitbod’s official membership page, current subscription help articles, Apple Watch help article, and current U.S. App Store listing.

 - Fitbod U.S. App Store snapshot: multiple monthly and yearly SKUs, including $12.99 and $15.99 monthly plus $79.99 and $95.99 yearly options, along with several legacy pricing entries.